islandcontroller/ArduinoXVC/README.md

 | `5` (input)     | `TDO`    |
 | `GND`           | `GND`    |

 The Arduino's pins are configured as *open drain* outputs to automatically adjust to the target's JTAG I/O voltage.
-External pull-up resistors aren't required, as Xilinx PLDs supply them internally.
+External pull-up resistors aren't required, as Xilinx PLDs provide them internally.

 ## Software
 So far, this project has been tested successfully using **ISE 14.7** and **iMPACT**.